dbieber/davidbieber.com/hugo/content/snippets/2020-12-12-derivative-of-softmax-and-the-softmax-cross-entropy-loss.md

 We have computed the derivative of the softmax cross-entropy loss $L$ with respect to the inputs to the softmax function.

-This page is an experiment in publishing directly from Roam Research.
-It is incomplete, and the formatting is probably all wonky.
-Bear with me while I get this sorted.
+This page is an experiment in publishing directly from Roam Research. ~~It is incomplete, and the formatting is probably all wonky.
+Bear with me while I get this sorted.~~ (Update (December 13th, 2020): The formatting looks good now!)